 Chapter 2.
 Enabling file system access for containers on Red Hat Enterprise Linux based nodes

-Deploying OpenShift Container Platform on a Red Hat Enterprise Linux base in a user provisioned infrastructure (UPI) does not automatically provide container access to the underlying Ceph file system.
+Deploying OpenShift Container Storage on an OpenShift Container Platform with worker nodes on a Red Hat Enterprise Linux base in a user provisioned infrastructure (UPI) does not automatically provide container access to the underlying Ceph file system.

-This process is not necessary for hosts based on Red Hat Enterprise Linux CoreOS.
+Skip this step for hosts based on Red Hat Enterprise Linux CoreOS (RHCOS).

 - Log in to the Red Hat Enterprise Linux based node and open a terminal.